What you will learn in this article:

 In most cases involving allegations of race or national origin discrimination, testing works this way: The process begins when an African-American or Hispanic person complains to a private fair housing advocacy organization that he or she had been treated unfairly when attempting to rent an apartment.
 Treating people differently because of their membership in a “protected group” is the most common type of discrimination.
 Complaints like this are usually filed after the individual is actually denied an apartment, although individuals might not wait for a formal rejection; instead, many individuals file complaints based solely on the way they were treated during the application process.

 No time to read it right now?
-Need a reference for later?
+Need a copy to read later?
 Download a PDF version of this article for your own personal use.

 In order to determine if race or national origin discrimination played a part in the applicant’s rejection or in the treatment the individual received, the advocacy group, many of which are funded by HUD, will send a comparable white or non-Hispanic person to inquire about renting a unit at the same complex.
 Fair Housing testers are usually individuals from the local community who have been specifically trained to conduct fair housing tests.
 Many are civic-minded volunteers, although most are paid on a per test basis.
 In other cases, sophisticated individuals will conduct their own test by enlisting the help of their white or non-Hispanic friends.